neondatabase/website/content/docs/introduction/support.md

 ## Support email

-If you're unable to access Neon's primary support channels (e.g., the support ticket form in the Neon Console or the Neon Community Forum), you can use the following email as a fallback:
+If you're unable to access Neon's primary support channels (e.g., the support ticket form in the Neon Console or our [Discord Server](https://discord.com/invite/92vNTzKDGp)), you can use the following email as a fallback:

 **Email**: `support@neon.tech`